fortestpurps/spoofy-show/README.md

 ![Spoofy Show](readme_img/intro.jpg?raw=true)

+This is a simple node app that displays the currently playing track in spotify.
+I'm sure it has other applications, but my objective was to create something that would work as a stream over/underlay.

 ## Setup:

 ### 1) Inject your unique bits.
 - Visit https://developer.spotify.com/dashboard/applications
 - Make a new app.

 ![Make An App](readme_img/make-an-app.jpg?raw=true)

 - Grab your `client id`, `secret`, and `redirect uri`
 - put them here: `config.js`

 ![Configure](readme_img/spoofyconfig.jpg?raw=true)

 ### 2)  Install them dependencies...